eduardolmedeiros/eduardolmedeiros.github.io/_posts/2019-09-20-how-to-use-molecule-part-2.markdown

 On this post, we gonna coverage some useful commands for molecule.

->*Warning:* These settings are based on molecule version 2, it might be changed on version 3.

 ### Converge will execute the sequence necessary to converge the instances.

 ```shell